Restaurant in Matosinhos, Portugal

 How far ahead should I book Bistrô by Vila Foz?

 Book at least one to two weeks in advance.
-Counter and terrace space at the Matosinhos Municipal Market is limited, and the combination of Michelin Plate recognition in 2024 and 2025 and the venue's connection to prestigious Vila Foz means demand outpaces the seat count.
+Counter and terrace space at the Matosinhos Municipal Market is limited, the combination of Michelin Plate recognition in 2024 and 2025 and the venue's connection to prestigious Vila Foz means demand outpaces the seat count.
 For weekend visits, book earlier.

 Is Bistrô by Vila Foz worth the price?

 Yes, for most diners.
 At €€, this is one of the few Michelin Plate addresses in the Porto region where the pricing reflects the format rather than the prestige of the parent brand.
-The sourcing comes directly from the adjacent wholesale fish market, and the kitchen applies minimal preparation to protect ingredient quality.
+The sourcing comes directly from the adjacent wholesale fish market, the kitchen applies minimal preparation to protect ingredient quality.
 Compared to formal seafood restaurants in the area charging two to three times as much, the value case here is clear.

 Does Bistrô by Vila Foz handle dietary restrictions?